 Curastory makes video simple.
-We allow video creators to shoot, edit, and monetize their videos for free and with our brand partners.
-It works like this: Before sponsorsing, brands verify video matches through video topic tags and micro-community demographics, and on the other side, video creators record their own ad segments.
+We allow video creators to shoot, edit, and monetize their videos for free and with our brand partnerships.
+It works like this: Before sponsoring, brands verify video matches through video topic tags and micro-community demographics, and on the other side, video creators record their own ad segments.

 The result?
-Deeper engagement with prospective customers for brands and better monetization without just relying on platform ads for creators.
+Deeper audience engagement for brands and better monetization without just relying on platform ads for creators.
 Happiness all around.

 The bottom line

 There’s no either / or.
 Influencer marketing still proves lucrative for many brands who want to increase awareness and promote products and services, but creators can be just as effective when it comes to marketing.
 Using a combination of both can be great for a diverse marketing funnel.
 In this game, there’s room for everyone.

 Want to sponsor video content from digital creators?
 Click here to learn more about Curastory.